What is the best LMS for your needs?

 5. Implementation never stops

-For the best results, manage your LMS as a live service – not a one off implementation.
+For the best results, manage your LMS or platform as a live service – not a one off implementation.
 We work in partnership with our clients with this, producing a 12 month rolling plan with a clear 3 month objectives.

 Remember one of the main benefits of the open source model is that clients can and do move partners.
 So make sure that you constantly review the service you’re getting.